tihawk/tihawk.github.io/blog/2025-02-20on-shebangs-being-funky.md

 ---
 slug: on-shebangs-being-funky
-title: On shebangs, and their funky behvaiour
+title: On shebangs, and their funky behaviour
 description: Shebangs, or interpreter directives have been around since the '80s.
 They help select interpreters for the little scripts we write.
 But I realised I've never really looked into why am I writing this magic line of nonsense in the beginning of scripts.
 And of course, what are its limitations and/or weird associated behaviours we can make use of?
 authors: kiroki
 tags: [Coding, Scripting, Programming, Linux]